calaldees/teachingWorkshops/teacherEducation/_interviews.md

 Using your knowledge of ‘The entire discipline of Computing’; can you describe in as much detail as possible what/how has happened?
 You have as long as you like to answer the question.

 (Assess depth/breadth of computing knowledge.
-A good candidate will still be describing network routing infrastructure after 3 hours, let alone; font rasterization, language tokenization, compression.
+Are they enthusiastic and glowing with knowledge about how a computer works.
+A good candidate will still be describing network routing infrastructure and protocols after 3 hours, let alone; font rasterization, language tokenization, compression.
 As an interviewer, you will know after 2 minutes)

 Extension?:
 > What is the difference between a ‘gif’ and ‘jpg’